Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: [unintelligible]

 A: I've only seen young people repair their teeth on this diet.
 If you're so toxic, it takes forty years to get well.
 The teeth are the hardest place to...
-If you have no circulation going on the outside, the only way you can feed is through [unintelligible].
+If you have no circulation going on the outside, the only way you can feed is through within.
 Bones on the inside, it takes seven and a half years to replace every single bone at one time.
 But you've got circulation coming from every direction.
 In the teeth, you don't have that restorative property.

-Q: [unintelligible]
+Q: What about the nerves surrounding them?

 A: Pardon?

-Q: [unintelligible]
+Q: Nerves surrounding your teeth?

 A: Well, they can be severely damaged from all the mercury and the amalgam.